 Retained objects during surgery claims are when you bring a claim for compensation against the surgeon responsible for the error.
 You are the one who is suffering because of their low standards of surgery, and they should pay you compensation for it.

-The retained objects during surgery negligence has a long list of examples of surgical errors.
+The retained objects during surgery negligence has a long list of risk factors for surgical errors.
 It happens more than you may believe and can be devastating when it happens to you.

-Medical negligence claims cover all aspects of errors by medical professionals.
-Surgical negligence, such as retained objects, is life-threatening at a time your health is already at risk.
+Medical negligence claims cover all aspects of errors by medical professionals like perioperative registered nurses.
+Surgical negligence, such as retained surgical sponges, could be life-threatening at a time your health is already at risk.

 A No Win No Fee medical negligence solicitor will find out how the retained object surgical negligence happened to you as part of your compensation claim.